ViennaTools/ViennaPS/examples/locosOxidation/README.md

 ## Time-Stepping Considerations

-LOCOS requires **multiple time steps** because:
+LOCOS requires **multiple physical updates** because:
-1. The geometry changes substantially over 1 hr (the oxide thickness grows from padOxideThickness to ~0.5 µm), so a single large step would violate CFL.
+1. The geometry changes substantially over 1 hr (the oxide thickness grows from padOxideThickness to ~0.5 µm), so the coupled diffusion/mechanics/contact fields must be refreshed as the interfaces move.
-2. Each LOCOS step re-solves the mask bending with the current oxide geometry;
+2. Each internal LOCOS step re-solves the mask bending with the current oxide geometry; subcycling lets the mask shape evolve gradually and accurately.

-   using many steps lets the mask shape evolve gradually and accurately.
+The example's `timeStep` controls how often a VTP snapshot is saved and caps the internal oxidation step.
+If this value is larger than the CFL-limited step, the model automatically performs smaller internal substeps before returning.

-Recommended: `timeStep = 0.05–0.1 hr`.
-Finer steps give marginally better accuracy but proportionally higher cost.
-The included example uses `timeStep = 0.1 hr` as a practical default.
+The included example uses `timeStep = 0.1 hr` as a practical output cadence.

 The example saves a surface mesh after each step, allowing animation of the bird's beak development in ParaView.